New ways to develop your B2B practices in China

 Be active in your community management as this is very important in B2B.
-Impress your community and professionals will perceive you as a leader in your field and you will naturally generate leads, this is because professionals will recommend you.
-Community management is associated with quality content and is more time consuming as you have to develop this status overtime.
+Impress your community and professionals will perceive you as a leader in your field and you will naturally generate leads as recommendations are made.
+Community management is associated with quality content and is more time to consume as you have to develop this status over time.

-Regroup your community around one group, qq group, Wechat group or a professional forum and take your time.
-The group has to feature useful content that others will invite their professional network to.
+Regroup your community around one group – a QQ group, a Wechat group, or a professional forum and take your time.
+The group has to feature useful content that others will invite to their professional network too.

-Chinese professionals like to be part of group when they exchange interesting information, and if they are invited to this group, they will associate the status of leader to the admin and manager of this group.
+In B2B in China, professionals like to be part of the group when they exchange interesting information, and if they are invited to this group, they will associate the status of leader with the admin and manager of this group.

-A popular trend in China is the relation of online and offline.
+A popular trend in China is the relationship between online and offline brands.

-Conferences are a good idea, invite your online prospect along to a situation where there is shared interest, it is also a new way to meet them again and let them understand how good you are.
+Conferences are a good idea, invite your online prospect along to a situation where there is a shared interest, it is also a new way to meet them again and let them understand your goals.

 Networking is a good way to gain contacts initially and online is a good way to keep in touch with these people.
-Networking is not really effective in the short term, meeting people for two minutes is not enough time to base a significant business relationship on.
+Networking is not really effective in the short term as meeting people for two minutes is not enough time to base a significant business relationship.
 Keeping in contact online with these people is a good strategy.
-Most of these people are social by nature and if they are impressed by your specialization after checking your content will recommend you to other potential buyers.
+Most of these people are social by nature and if they are impressed by your specialization after checking your content, they will recommend you to other potential buyers.

 We are a Lead Generation Company and help Businesses to develop their customer base in China.

-If you have any questions or are interested to know if we can generate leads from Chinese clients, feel be free to contact us. (email@example.com)
+If you have any questions or are interested to know if we can generate B2B leads from Chinese clients, feel free to contact us. (email@example.com)